pguse/ics4u-2019-2020/exercises/03-arrays/README.md

 ## 03-03: Maximum and Minimum Elements in an Array

-Create a folder called MaxMinElementsArray.
+Create a folder called **MaxMinElementsArray*.
 Write a program in C# Sharp to find maximum and minimum element in an array.
 Here is example of how your program might run.
 ```csharp
 Input the number of elements to be stored in the array :3
 Input 3 elements in the array :